santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/violence.md

 If the result exceeds the sum of their total morale, they flee or surrender.

-Players' prerogative for when their characters fold.
+Players' prerogative on when their characters fold.